Spring 2025 MIE Registration Notes

 Certified SolidWorks Associate Exam

 SolidWorks CAD software is installed on computers in the Exploratorium (Elab 203).
 In addition, you can download the student version of SolidWorks at no cost and there tutorials included.
 Students should also consider taking the no-cost CSWA exam before seeking an internship, co-op, or job.
-See https://www.solidworks.com/sw/support/cswa-academic.htm for more information and a sample exam.
-For the link to the current version of SolidWorks and/or once you are ready to take the self-administered CSWA exam, request a voucher code from Jennifer Blake, jblake@umass.edu; the exam instructions are available at https://solidworks.virtualtester.com/#home.
-Note that exam vouchers expire after approximately 2 months.
+See https://www.solidworks.com/sw/support/cswa-academic for more information and a sample exam.
+Contact Jennifer Blake, jblake@umass.edu for the link to the current version of SolidWorks.
+Once you are ready to take the self-administered CSWA exam, request an exam opportunity from Jennifer Blake, jblake@umass.edu; the exam instructions are available at https://solidworks.virtualtester.com/#home.
+Note that the exam opportunities are only good for 30 days.